-The Fairview Park Master Plan calls for long-term restoration of the park's natural vegetation communities west of Placentia Avenue.
-The site of Fairview Park has historically been a strong candidate for conservation grants and environmental mitigation agreements with outside entities.
-Since 1996, the City has completed over 50 acres of successful habitat restoration.
+Due to these characteristics and the City's Fairview Park Master Plan, which calls for long-term restoration of the park's natural vegetation communities, the site of Fairview Park has historically been a strong candidate for conservation grants and environmental mitigation agreements with outside entities.
+Since 1996, the City has completed over 50 acres of successful habitat restoration of multiple vegetation communities, including vernal pools, coastal sage scrub, riparian, wetlands, woodlands and other habitats.

 The Fairview Park Master Plan was last revised in 2008 and is currently in the process of being updated.
 The City's Master Plan calls for the restoration of the natural vegetation communities of the 50-acre Fairview Park Mesa to ecologically appropriate native grasses, flowers, shrubs and other plants to provide habitat for native wildlife.
 The Master Plan also calls for the establishment of a designated trail system to provide passive recreational opportunities throughout the park's various environs, while protecting sensitive features.
-In addition, the Fairview Park Master Plan Initial Study/Mitigated Negative Declaration (IS/MND) calls for the Fairview Park Cultural Resources sites to be restored to vegetation indigenous to the pre-contact period, as the established and restored vegetation communities function as a buffer to preserve the site from unauthorized off-trail degradation and disturbance.
+In addition, the Fairview Park Master Plan Initial Study/Mitigated Negative Declaration (IS/MND) calls for the Fairview Park Cultural Resources sites to be restored to vegetation indigenous to the pre-European contact period, as the established and restored vegetation communities function as a buffer to preserve the site from unauthorized off-trail degradation and disturbance.